frc5687/2021-tutorial/EXAMS/controls.md

 - Adjust the limelight values.
 - Adjust the direction the wheels on the drive train point and spin.

-# Level Four Controls Exam
+# Level Four Controls Exam: Modifying Code

+A level four licenese holder can modify code that a higher level license holder has written.

+- Modify commands to run subsystems based on operator input.
+- Modify an autonomous command to run a subsystem for a set duration.
+- Modify an autonomous command to run a subsystem until the sensor is triggered.

+# Level Five Controls Exam: Writing Code

-A level four licenese holder can write new code to add features or control new hardware added to the robot.
+A level five licenese holder can write new code to add features or control hardware that a higher level license holder has added to the robot.

 - Create a subsystem with one sensor and one actuator.
 - Create a default command to run the subsystem based on operator input.
 - Create an autonomous command to run the subsystem for a set duration.
 - Create an autonomous command to run the subsystem until the sensor is triggered.

+# Level Six Controls Exam: Adding New Hardware

+A level six license holder can upgrade or add new hardware to the robot.

+- Flash an image onto the roboRIO.
+- Assign IP addresses to robot hardware.